happyuc-project/web3j/README.rst

 Quickstart
 ----------

-A `webuj sample project <https://github.com/webuj/sample-project-gradle>`_ is available that demonstrates a number of core features of HappyUC with webuj, including:
+A `Webuj sample project <https://github.com/Webuj/sample-project-gradle>`_ is available that demonstrates a number of core features of HappyUC with Webuj, including:

 - Connecting to a node on the HappyUC network
 - Loading an HappyUC wallet file